Great Killough

 Great Killough, Llantilio Crossenny, Monmouthshire is a substantial manor house of late medieval origins.
-The majority of the current structure dates from three building periods between 1600 and 1670.
+Most of the current structure dates from three building periods between 1600 and 1670.
 It is a Grade II* listed building.

 History

 The site of the house is ancient and Cadw describes the original building as late medieval.
 Sir Cyril Fox and Lord Raglan, in the third of their three-volume study, Monmouthshire Houses, date the present house to three periods of building, 1600, 1630 and 1670.
 Peter Smith, in his study, Houses of the Welsh Countryside, notes Great Killough as a fine example of the hall house type.
 Coflein records the existence of a "panelled attic" which may have served as a chapel.
-The architectural historian John Newman notes the extensive restoration carried out in 1963-1964.
+The architectural historian John Newman notes the extensive restoration carried out in 1963–1964.
 The house remains privately owned.